 HARTMANN BAU Listed by dragonforce Ransomware Group

-On March 18, 2026, German construction company Hartmann Bau GmbH appeared on the leak site of the dragonforce ransomware group after internal files were exfiltrated during a ransomware attack.
+On March 18, 2026, German construction company Hartmann Bau GmbH appeared on the leak site of the dragonforce ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.

 Public reporting indicates that dragonforce listed Hartmann Bau, a firm based in Borgentreich near Kassel, on its leak portal.
 The company, which has operated for more than 80 years, specializes in residential, commercial, agricultural, and civil engineering projects in the Paderborn, Höxter, and Kassel regions.
 Available reporting describes the incident as a ransomware attack in which attackers gained access to internal files and later published evidence of the exfiltration.